kikikeerthi/Astrology-Prediction/README.md

-just an asrtrology based website i created
+just an asrtrology based website